 But, it does not have to be this way.
 Let’s talk about the attachment system and how it changes as people move into old age.

-But, if you have an insecure attachment style, you can’t be a secure base for your parent using that style (You could if your style was “secure”).
+But, if you have an insecure attachment style, you can’t be a secure base for your parents using that style.
+(You could only if your style was “secure.")